Art Without Walls

 Connect with art in inventive ways on these family-friendly tours for ages 7+.

 Enjoy our annual fun-filled day of art making activities and workshops with contemporary artists.
 We host Family Day every September.
-Family Day: Art Beyond Borders took place on September 8, 2018.
+Family Day: Art Beyond Borders took place on September 7, 2019.

 Family Flicks Film Series